KeyboardKit/website/pages/pro/support.md

 layout: page
 permalink: /pro/support

-hero-image: /assets/heros/pro.png
+hero-icon: /assets/heros/pro.png
+hero-icon-class: plain large
+hero-title: Pro Support

-description: KeyboardKit Pro has many optional support levels
+description: KeyboardKit Pro has custom support levels for larger organizations
 ---

 [KeyboardKit Pro](/pro) has different support levels, that are based on the license tiers and your needs.